Aspoz/Sweet-iOS-Docs/_posts/2015-01-12-storyboard-introduction.md

 Downsides are that you can't see some 'magic' things, such as segues.
 Also, styling is now seperated in some cases, attributes inspector and programmaticly styling things have to work together.

-This made clear that every possible styling update from now on should be done in code (if possible).
+This made clear that every possible styling update(colors, texts, etc.) from now on, should be done in code (if possible).